3 Course Vegan Dinner Recipes for Two (Video)

 - Serve by itself or topped with ice cream.

 Full Recipe Video

-- Brownies for 2: Make half the recipe and pour the batter into 2 oven safe bowls or mugs.
+- Brownies for 2: Make half the recipe and pour the batter into 2 lightly oiled, oven-safe bowls or mugs.
 Bake for 15 to 20 minutes.
 (Calories already modified in the listed total)

 - Serve topped with ice-cream.

 - For more dinner recipes for two: Vegan Lasagna for Two, Oil and Nut-free Vegan Pesto Pasta.

 Do I have to use gluten free flour for these brownies?
 Will regular all purpose work?

 I haven’t tried this recipe with plain all-purpose flour yet, so I’m not quite sure of the results.
 But you can give it a go.
 I recommend starting with half the stated amount of flour since regular flour would make a thicker batter than gluten-free flour.
 At the end, you can gradually stir in enough of the remaining flour to get the right consistency.
 Please let me know if you try it!

 Hi 🙂 Is it really only 1/2 c flour for the brownies?

 Hi, it should be about 1 cup.
 Thanks for pointing it out!
 My apologies for the error but it’s fixed now.
 Different brands may require more or less flour so start with 3/4 cup then add up to 1 cup if needed.